actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

 # sitemap-generator

-A C# CLI console application and GitHub Action that generates an XML site map for a website.
+A C# console application CLI Tool and GitHub Action that generates an XML site map for a website.
 Sitemaps are important because they help Search engines index and navigate your website and rank you higher in SEO.

 ## Description